007 MAGAZINE - The World's Foremost James Bond Resource!

 For A Few Dollars More/A Fistful of Dollars London Pavilion 1969

-The ‘Dollar’ westerns were re-released again with other United Artists distributed films on double-bills throughout the early-1970s before their sale to television.
-A Fistful Of Dollars debuted on BBC1 on Friday August 1, 1975; followed by For A Few Dollars More on Tuesday December 30, 1975, and finally The Good, The Bad And The Ugly (in its shorter UK version) on Monday April 19, 1976.
+A Fistful Of Dollars has its UK television premiere on BBC1 on Friday August 1, 1975; followed by For A Few Dollars More on Tuesday December 30, 1975, and finally The Good, The Bad And The Ugly (in its shorter UK version) on Monday April 19, 1976.
 All three films had their more violent scenes trimmed further for the original TV screenings, and naturally then shown in the standard panned-and-scanned format, which resulted in the loss of half of the original widescreen Techniscope image.

 After an absence of 18-months Sean Connery's most recent James Bond film You Only Live Twice was re-released to cinemas in April 1971 on a double-bill with A Fistful Of Dollars, the first of the so-called ‘spaghetti westerns’ starring Clint Eastwood and directed by Sergio Leone.
 The double-bill also played at the London Pavilion for three weeks from Thursday May 3, 1971.
 Although the James Bond films had played with a Western as a supporting feature in the past; this new pairing was unusual to say the least, as the Clint Eastwood westerns were then all rated ‘X’ certificate.
 In 1970 the British Board of Film Censors raised the minimum age for admittance to ‘X’ certificate films from 16 to 18.
 Even under the old regulations the combination of an ‘A’ and an ‘X’ rated film on the same bill would significantly reduce the audience that could be admitted to see them.
 Many provincial cinemas got round this loss-maker by replacing the Clint Eastwood western with another ‘A’ certificate film in afternoon performances in order to maximise their profits.